Clustering Global GDP Trajectories

 Data Source

-World Bank & IMF GDP data (1980-2024, constant 2015 US$)
+World Bank & IMF GDP data (1980-2024, constant 2015 US$) for 190 countries, providing a comprehensive view of global economic development over four and a half decades.

 The Four Clusters